cryptoshepherd/bitcoin-node/README.md

 # Samurai Wallet Pairing

-NOTE:while you are waiting for the dojo ti finish the aligment process, we can first install and pair the samurai wallet with our dojo instace
-     as well install and configure the Whirpool CLI.
+while you are waiting for the dojo ti finish the aligment process, we can first install and pair the samurai wallet with our dojo instace as well install and configure the Whirpool CLI.

 1) Pair the wallet with your dojo instance: https://www.youtube.com/watch?v=5ZzCEs9qJo4&list=PLCRbH-IWlcW290O0N0lQV6efxuCA5Ja8c&index=10